On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Real Wishart and Gaussian symmetric matrices

 Some values are reported in Table \ref{tab:inzero}.

 Similar considerations can be done for Wishart matrices, for which approximations for large deviation behavior of the largest eigenvalue are available \cite{VivMaj:07}.
+By combining the large $n$ results for the interval $[0,a]$ in \cite{VivMaj:07} with those for the interval $[b,\infty)$ in \cite{MajViv:12}, it is possible to obtain large $n$ expressions of $\psi(a,b)$ for Wishart matrices.
 In particular, \cite[eq.
 (4)]{VivMaj:07} is an approximation for $\psi(0,\nmin)$ for Wishart matrices ${\bf M} \sim {\bf \mathcal{W}}_{\nmin}(\nmin, {\bf I})$.
 In Table~\ref{tab:inmid} we compare the exact results and the approximation for some values of $\nmin$.

 \nmin{n_{\text{min}}} \Fj{\reggamma}